Infantino has gambled: “Fifa” will soon be called “EA Sports FC” – Economy

 EA Sports has ingeniously linked three elements.

 To understand why Fifa arguably needs the series more than the other way around, you should know how the became a pop-cultural phenomenon.
 There have been some wonderful soccer simulations: “Sensible Soccer” (1992), for example, with the simplest gameplay and terrific blood strokes; or “Kick Off 2” (1990), which allowed multiple shot variations despite having only one button.
-Or “Virtua Striker” (1995), the first simulation with 3D figures.
+Or “Virtua Striker” (1995), the simulation with 3D figures.
 Or “Actua Soccer” (1995), which captured movements of Sheffield Wednesday players via motion capture technology.
 And of course the “Pro Evolution Soccer” series, for a long time the big EA Sports competitor because of its better gameplay.

 EA Sports ingeniously tied three elements together.
 First, those rights it had owned since 1993 and marketed aggressively; in the 2006 ad, for example, which said, “Haven’t you dreamed of the perfect shot?
 When the whole nation holds its breath?
 You are Wayne Rooney.
 You are Ronaldinho.
 You are a star!”
 It was the promise of being able to play like the megastars, later combined with the possibility of integrating one’s own image into the game and scoring the most goals as the star of one’s favorite club.